5 Best Sewing Machines Under $300

 The sewing machines in this buying guide have a wide range of features to make sewing easy and convenient, and all cost under $300.
 All of the machines have convenience features that make them quick and easy to set up.
 An automatic needle threader is a helpful feature to have because it helps you thread the needle without eye strain.
 The machines in this guide also have bobbin systems which make the machine easy to thread, so you can quickly start on your sewing project of choice.

-In addition, the sewing machines in this buying guide are suited for a range of specialty projects.
-Several of the machines feature five or seven point feed dog systems, which are capable of moving all types of materials smoothly through the sewing machine.
+In addition, the sewing machines in this buying guide are suited for a range of special projects.
+Several of the machines feature five or seven-point feed dog systems, which are capable of moving all types of materials smoothly through the sewing machine.
 These feed dog systems also help when working with bulky materials like fleece or multiple layers of material, which is useful for working on garments and quilts.
 Several also have an automatic buttonhole feature, which helps create professional buttonholes on garment projects.

 Whatever sewing project you choose to take on, this buying guide will help you find a great machine with the features you need for under $300.